 How much do birth-control pills cost?
 Well, that depends.

 When you need to fill a prescription, it pays to shop around.
-Prices for common drugs vary depending on where you go.
-This is true for big chains and small neighborhood pharmacies.
+Many people are surprised to find how much prices vary, not just for birth-control pills but for a lot of other prescriptions.
+This is true at both big chains and small neighborhood pharmacies.

 • Here’s a blog post we wrote about a man who found that a prescription would cost $12.10 without insurance, and $38 with.

-If you’re comparison shopping, one place to start is goodrx.com.
-This easy-to-navigate website allows you to punch in the prescription you need with the city you live in and – voila – it returns a full list of price comparisons at local drug stores.
-The site also includes discount coupons, but they’re not always accepted at your local store.
+One place to start is goodrx.com.
+This easy-to-navigate website allows you to punch in the prescription you need with the city you live in.
+Voila — it returns a full list of price comparisons at local drug stores.
+The site offers discount coupons, but they’re not always accepted at your local store.

 Looking for one for your state?
 Here’s a somewhat dated list from the Robert Wood Johnson Foundation of state drug price lists.

 These are all great resources, but they should be used with skepticism.
 During our phone reporting, we found several pharmacy prices listed online were outdated or inaccurate.

 Price Lists from New York Pharmacies

 In New York, pharmacies are required to supply price lists to consumers on request: “Every pharmacy that sells drugs at retail must make Drug Retail Price Lists available” for the top 150 sellers, according to the New York State pharmacy regulation Web site.
 “Pharmacies should update their lists at least weekly.
 Consumers may request a computer-generated list to take with them when they leave the pharmacy.”